 Frozen goods, for example, are typically eligible for insurance but may require separate insurance from other goods.
-Naturally, goods with a higher monetary value cost more to insure as well, but the typical insurance cost is affordable, averaging around $0.40 per $100 value.
-For example, if you goods were valued at $50,000, your insurance cost would be around $250.00.
-While some goods have a deductible that must be met before insurance can be collected, most do not.
+Naturally, goods with a higher monetary value cost more to insure as well, but the typical insurance cost is affordable, averaging around $0.35 per $100 value.
+Some goods have a deductible that must be met before insurance can be collected.

 Goods on trucks, airplanes, and ships are typically eligible for various forms of insurance.
 However, the laws that apply to each mode of transport can vary.
 Consulting with your shipping company is the best way to determine the appropriate coverage for a particular route.

 Areas Prone Civil Unrest or Extreme Weather Can Affect Cargo Insurance Dramatically

 While insurance is available for all regions, the cost of insurance can vary dramatically.
 Most major shipping routes are easy to insure.
 Areas prone to civil unrest or extreme weather may have higher costs, but these are also the areas where shippers need insurance the most.

 Dedola Offers Cargo Insurance at an Affordable Rate

 Well-rounded insurance policies can help protect large and small companies from the dozens of potential hazards possible in shipping.
 While accidents and damage are rare, the potential loss of profit shouldn’t be overlooked.
 Extreme weather, fires, maritime accidents, and other incidents can never be completely avoided, even by the most experienced ship crews.